Crochet Towel Holders Pattern Blog Cover Image for Fall.

 I love this yarn, but it can be hard to find.
 I suggest stocking up when it’s available.

-Below are three suppliers I recommend:
+Below are the suppliers I recommend:

 Amazon

-Yarn Substitutions
+Yarn Alternatives

-I’ve had a lot of questions regarding substitutions for Bernat Maker Home Dec, but honestly I haven’t found one, especially one that can be purchased in stores.
-It’s a tube yarn with a cotton shell, almost jersey/T-shirt like, and a nylon filling, making it hard to find something similar.
-I love working with it, and I love the look of it.
 It can be a bit expensive, but the skeins are big, so they go a long way.
 I have a lot of patterns I’ve written with this yarn, because I love it so much.
 If anyone has a substitute suggestion for me, please let me know.

-The good news with this pattern, is you can really use whatever yarn you’d like.
-I think t-shirt yarn, cotton yarn, macrame cording, or even acrylic yarn would look nice.
 Keep in mind, it will be in the kitchen and there may be a bit of pulling and tugging, so you want something that will hold up to all of that.
 Other than that, use whatever you think will work for you.

 The approximate band length, before adding the rings, is 7.25″ and the width varies from about 3.25″-4″.

-The pattern is very easy to adjust by adding or subtracting chains to the foundation chain (ending with an even number of stitches), and adding or subtracting rows until you get your desired length.
-The rest of the pattern is followed exactly, you’ll just have a different stitch count.
+The Crochet Towel Holders Pattern is very easy to adjust by adding or subtracting chains from the foundation chain and adding or subtracting rows until you get your desired length, (ending with an even number of stitches and rows).

 Additionally, if you change the yarn size of the project, be sure to adjust your hook size accordingly.